Loglinear modelling of huge contingency tables: Inference of medium-large contingency tables

-In this paper, we solve the computational issue posed by large contingency tables by considering a sample $\boldsymbol{S}$ of cells from the full contingency table.
+While group lasso approaches can guarantee both the existence of the estimators and the sparsity of the underlying conditional independence graph \citep{nardi12}, they do not resolve the issue of the super-exponential number of rows of the contingency table.
+In this paper, we solve this issue by considering a sample $\mathcal{S}$ of cells from the full contingency table.
 If the contingency table is very large, such as in the example described above, random sampling leads most surely to a sample of empty cells.
-A different strategy is needed for the construction of $\boldsymbol{S}$.
+A different strategy is needed for the construction of $\mathcal{S}$.

 Clearly, one would like to select the most informative cells for the estimation of the parameters $\boldsymbol{\lambda}$.
-In particular, from the theory of generalized linear models \citep{McCullagh89}, the asymptotic variance-covariance matrix of $\boldsymbol{\hat\lambda}$ is given by $({M}^tUM)^{-1}$ with $U$ the diagonal matrix with diagonal elements given by the variances $\mu_{\bx}$.
+In particular, from the theory of generalized linear models \citep{McCullagh89}, the asymptotic variance-covariance matrix of $\boldsymbol{\hat\lambda}$ is given by $({M}^{\top}UM)^{-1}$ with $U$ the diagonal matrix with diagonal elements given by the variances $\mu_{\bx}$.
 The subset of sampled cells should then be selected so as to minimize the variance-covariance matrix of $\boldsymbol{\hat\lambda}$ or, alternatively, to maximize its inverse, the information matrix.
-Since the diagonal of the matrix $U$ gives a higher weight to rows of $M$ with high expected counts $\mu_{\bx}$, the cells with positive counts, representing the actual observations, should be part of $\boldsymbol{S}$ as they carry most of the information.
+Since the diagonal of the matrix $U$ gives a higher weight to rows of $M$ with high expected counts $\mu_{\bx}$, the cells with positive counts, representing the actual observations, should be part of $\mathcal{S}$ as they carry most of the information.
 For the remaining cells, we propose a random sampling with probability $\pi$.
 In particular, we consider

-As in \citep{wang22}, we now consider the likelihood of the data conditional on our chosen sampling strategy.
+As in \cite{wang22}, we now consider the likelihood of the data conditional on our chosen sampling strategy.
 In particular, since the probability of any cell being sampled is given by